pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 The artist himself, he deployed it.
 Even deployed some smart contracts.
 In this case, Gavin Evans, he deployed it.
-So we had a discussion with him and he, I think he fell in front of that.
+So we had a discussion with him and I think he confirmed it for that.
-So that's all we know.
+Therefore, we know.
-And the next thing is that they have these, they have the kind of, they have the NFTs.
+And the next thing is that they have the NFTs.
 So they have the tokens.
 And then they have token number one, token number two, token number three, token number four, token number five.
-And token number five is this particular, and there we have that particular address 0x12567 something.
+And token number five is this particular, and there we have then the particular address `0x12567` something.
 And this is your wallet address because you bought it.
-And that's how it's being stored on your blockchain.
+And that's how it's being stored on the blockchain.
 So that's the owner of that one.
 And they also have this kind of the token URI for Universal Resource Identifier.
-And there we have this kind of something which then resolves into the beta data.
+And there we have this kind of `0ab` something which then resolves into the metadata.
-So then we create this particular NFT.
-We create with our own model, which let's say 4711.
-At the beginning it has no tokens at all.
+So when we create this particular NFT, we create it with our own wallet, which is let's say `4711`, at the beginning it has no tokens at all.
 We just deployed the smart contract.
 And then we start uploading or storing the first tokens.
 And then we can say, okay, let's create a first token.
 And then we upload a token.
-And normally either sometimes you can determine which token number it got very often.
-You just say create a new NFT and then it just enumerates them along.
+And normally either sometimes you can determine which token number it got.
+Very often you just say "create a new NFT" and then it just enumerates them along.
-So it always keeps straight off the number of tokens.
+So it always keeps track of the number of tokens.
 And then you just provide this kind of string.
 And then this is being stored in slot number five.
 So we have somehow two arrays.
-So we have the token URI array and the FDO know the array and these two arrays.
+So we have the token URI array and the NFT owner array and these two arrays.
 This one can be extended because if you sell it, it's being replaced by another number.

-And how does this work?
-The transference of such a token to someone?
+student: And how does this work if you transfer such a token to someone else?
 Like in auction for example?

-The auction itself is something that completely happens in VUILA.
+prof: And that is interesting.
+The auction itself is something that completely happens in the real world.
-So now I sell this, but let's imagine I own this NFT.
+Let's imagine I own this NFT.
-I sell it to someone and the one with the VUILA token.
+I sell it to someone and the one with the biggest price will get it.
 Afterwards I just say, okay, now I would like to get your address.
 And then I transfer it.
 And then the point is, he doesn't need to pay with crypto.
 He can pay with Euro.
 That's completely independent.
 You don't need to pay NFTs with crypto.
-You can just pay that with any kind of currency.
+You can just pay them with any kind of currency.
 You can connect it to some kind of crypto payment.
-You maybe don't get an open seat.
-There is what happened.
+When we look at **Opensea** (one of the largest NFT marketplaces), there is where this happens.
 But I can just sell you an NFT without any crypto.
 So this is completely independent.

+### slide: alternatives

-So, and that is what the different alternatives are.
+So, and that is what the different **alternatives** are.
-You see it here from the size of the images.
+You see it here from the size of the different images.
-So what they did is, Kevin Evans, he also took a picture of David Bowie.
+So what they did is, Gavin Evans, he also took a picture of **David Bowie**.
-And this particular image was just 128 times 128 pixels.
+And this particular image was just a 128 times 128 pixels.
 So it's a very rough image that he uploaded there.
 And that was done when Ethereum was just in the beginning and when Ethereum was still cheap.
-And Ethereum was still cheap.
+And Ether was still cheap.
 So they were very proud that they are one of the only NFTs that are completely stored on the blockchain.
 Not just the metadata, the whole image.
-With this little thing, they put the metadata on the blockchain and they put the image on the IPFS.
-So they put the image on the external cloud storage.
+With this little thing, they put the metadata on the blockchain and they put the image on the IPFS, so an external cloud storage.
-That's the image of people that someone bought for $69 million that was sold in an auction for $69 million.
+That's the image of **Beeple** that someone bought for $69 million that was sold in an auction for $69 million.
 They put the metadata, only a small part of the metadata on the blockchain and they put everything else here.
 So on the blockchain, you just have the URL, the URL which points to the IPFS.
-And this you find more information which actually points to the image.
+And in this you find more information which actually points to the image.
 So these are different ways how to implement that.
 Either you store a lot of information on the blockchain or less information on the blockchain.
-But the most important thing actually is...
 But the most important thing actually is that you have on the blockchain a unique anchor that leads to something that is not changeable.
 And that's the big challenge.
-You imagine that I sell the NFT and this NFT links to...
-Let's say the outfit www.fit.hrnofer.ed. slash prints slash the unique NFT.jpeg.
+You imagine that I sell you an NFT and this NFT links to... let's say we are www.fit.fraunhofer.de. slash Prinz slash the unique NFT.jpeg.
 So I create a smart contract.
 I do on the fly.
 I become the owner of that one.